 There is potential for SAHRA to attract additional sources of funding (i.e., in addition to the budget allocation from DSAC) through targeted interventions.
-These interventions include collaboration opportunities with the tourism sector, the use of SAHRA's properties to generate additional funding and the revised schedule of fees which will enable the entity to charge premium prices for the services that it provides as stipulated in the Financial Sustainability Plan.
+These interventions include collaboration opportunities with the tourism sector, international partners, the use of SAHRA's properties to generate additional funding and the revised schedule of fees.